 - Follow Route 1 North to Warren (about 45 miles)

-- Left on Route 90 at blinking light
+- Turn left on Route 90 at the blinking light

 - Go 6.5 miles